MarkyMark1000/AWS_Django_MultiProject/README.md

 # OVERVIEW

 This is one big project that contains multiple seperate little projects within it.
 Each directory should be a project in its own right and you should be able to install it onto AWS using Lightsail or Elastic Beanstalk.
-I have not concentrated on Fargate because at the time, the IP address could not be made static and I found the use of load balancers expensive.
+I have not concentrated on Fargate because at the time, the IP address could not be made elastic and I found the use of load balancers expensive.
 I also have not incorporated any CodePipeline adjustments.

 It is my intention not to worry too much about security.
-I would normally hide things such as database passwords within the parameter store, but I am not going to do that here.
-These projects are not intended to be production ready.
+I do not cover setting up HTTPS here and I would normally hide things such as database passwords within the parameter store.
+This will not be done in these projects.

 As this code is public and I make adjustments to it on an ad-hoc basis, there is a risk that it may become out of date or that I may not have completely finished a project before it is added to github.